ryanlim1/todoapp/README.md

 - While you are free to add any additional files you want, **do not edit the file structure or delete existing files**
 - Likewise you can add additional HTML elements, IDs, and classes, but **do not remove existing hardcoded HTML elements/attributes**
 - If you are told to send or display a certain string or to name a file or function a certain name, copy-paste the string **exactly** as it is shown.
-Alternate text or differing capitalization will fail the tests.
+Alternate text or differing capitalization will fail the tests
 - Run your server and test out your application before submitting!
 Even if things are not working 100% correctly, you should be able to catch and remove any syntax or reference errors just by running your application
+- Testing your database work requires somewhat odd syntax. **Pay careful attention to the notes regarding this below!**
 - You are free to edit the stylesheet as you please!